Ottpocket/Exploration-of-Learner-Data-with-VAEs/README.md

 # Exploration of Learner Data with VAEs
 Replication and Extensions to Autoencoders for Educational Assessment

-Abstract:  The author has 1) replicated the findings of “Autoencoders for Educational Assessment,” 2) created a function to test different data assumptions for the VAE than those provided by the paper, and 3) written several additional hidden distribution to test.
+Abstract:  The author has 1) replicated the findings of “Autoencoders for Educational Assessment,” 2) created a function to test different a) data and b) architectural assumptions for the VAE than those provided by the paper, 3) written additional hidden distribution to test, and 4) written a multilevel vae for testing subject where knowledge of one subject affects knowledge of another.

 Introduction
 Autoencoders for Educational Assessment showed the viability of using VAEs to uncover the student understanding in item response theory models.
 The hidden knowledge of students highly correlated to the true hidden knowledge that was simulated.
 Additionally, the VAE was able to estimate facts about the composition of the test itself with high correlation to the ground truth.